-Puppy potty training, dog house training, puppy house breaking, or whatever else we choose to call it, is the bane of most new dog owners.
-That is why there are so many tutorials on how to potty train a puppy, with promises of how it can be simple and effortless.
+Puppy potty training is the bane of many new dog parents.
+That is why there are so many tutorials on how to housetrain a dog, with promises of how it can be simple and effortless.

-Some dog breeds such as the Shiba Inu, are naturally clean, and are relatively easy to house-break.
-My Shiba was potty trained when we first got him, at 10 weeks old.
+Some dog breeds such as the Shiba Inu, are naturally clean and are relatively easy to housebreak.
+My Shiba was housebroken when we first got him at 10 weeks old.

-Shiba Inu Sephy does not even like to potty in our backyard.
-Instead, he prefers to wait until we go for a dog walk.
-In contrast, my second dog (a Siberian Husky) was more difficult to house-train because she did not mind frolicking close to her own waste products.
+Shiba Sephy does not even like to eliminate in our backyard.
+Instead, he prefers to wait until we go for a walk.
+In contrast, my second dog (a Siberian Husky), was more difficult to housetrain because she did not mind frolicking close to her own waste products.

-It took a few weeks to potty train her.
+It took a few weeks to housetrain her.

-Whatever the case, always remember that we can successfully potty train a physically healthy dog, at whatever age, no matter the history.
+Whatever the case, always remember that we can successfully housetrain a physically healthy dog, at whatever age (after the weaning off process), no matter the history.

 Fact – Dogs learn through a process called conditioning.
 They repeat behaviors that get them good results and stop behaviors that get them bad results.

-The more we reward a puppy for pottying outside, the more she will potty outside.
+The more we reward a puppy for eliminating outside, the more she will repeat that behavior.
 When my puppy does her business in the backyard, I mark that behavior (Yes!).
-Once puppy finishes, I treat her and give her some good affection.
-Afterward, I reward her with play-time or a brief walk.
+Once she finishes, I treat her with something special that she only gets for potty success, and give her some good affection.
+Then, I reward her more with play-time and her favorite activities.

-The more a puppy practices pottying inside, on her own, the more she will just go in the house.
+Similarly, the more a puppy practices eliminating inside, on her own, the more she will go in the house.
 After all, it is convenient and nobody is teaching her that it is inappropriate behavior.

-Any physically healthy dog can be house trained.
+Any physically healthy dog can be housetrained.
 The key to potty training is patience and consistency.
 Always be around to supervise our puppy when she is inside.
-If we do not have the time to supervise, then crate her, or put her in a long term enclosure with puppy pads.
+If I do not have the time to supervise, then I crate my puppy or put her in a long-term enclosure with puppy pads.